504: Secret Agent Super Dragon

 In drinking parlance, a “beer back” means a bottle or glass of beer served as an accompaniment, or “chaser,” with a straight shot of hard liquor, usually whiskey.

-Oh, wait a minute, man—this is like Pee-wee’s Playhouse!
+Oh, wait, man—this is like Pee-wee’s Playhouse!

 Pee-wee’s Playhouse was a children’s television series that ran from 1986-1990.
 It starred comedian Paul Reubens in his child-adult persona of Pee-wee Herman.
 The show was wildly popular and critically acclaimed, but it came to a premature end following Reubens’ arrest in 1991 for indecent exposure in an adult theater.